 The Ringling Museum (Sarasota)

+Located in Sarasota, The Ringling is a trip that is a must do day trip from St. Petersburg.
 The former home of one of the founders of Ringling Bros.
 Circus, The Ringling also includes a museum of fine art, a circus museum and a theater.
 With several on-site restaurants and acres of gardens, you could easily spend an entire day here.

 Distance from St. Petersburg: 35 miles (approx. 45-60 minutes)

 With gardens designed by landscape architect Frederick Law Olmsted, Jr, a signing tower, estate tour and nature trails, Bok Towers offers an outdoor experience to learn more about the nature of the gardens and architecture from another time in Florida.

 Distance from St. Petersburg: 89 miles (approx. 1 hour & 30 minutes)

 If you’re in St. Petersburg, you have to take a day trip to Weeki Wachee State Park.
 A natural spring, Weeki Wachee is home of the mermaids.
 Yes, mermaids.
 With three underwater shows a day, the mermaids of Weeki Wachee have been a roadside attraction for over 70 years.
 They even met Elvis!
 In addition to the mermaid shows, there is an animal show and a boat ride down 1 mile of the Weeki Wachee River.